About The Masterson Method® an Integrated, Multi-Modality Method of Equine Massage

 As a prey animal, the horse will attempt to always appear strong.
 If the horse shows signs of pain or weakness it will be the one first noticed by the predator, or may be left behind by the herd.
 Every horse will guard against showing signs of pain, weakness, lameness in the body.
 That is why it can be so difficult to evaluate lameness in a horse.

-By applying the Masterson Method® you can access that part of the horse’s nervous system that will give you certain signs that tell you where tension is being held in the body, and when it is being released.
-If you use the correct level of touch or pressure, and follow what the horse’s own body is telling you, it will release the tension it is holding onto.
+By applying The Masterson Method techniques, you can access that part of the horse’s nervous system that will give you certain signs that tell you where tension is being held in the body, and when it is being released.
+If you use the correct level of touch or pressure, and follow what the horse’s own body is telling you, it will release the tension it is holding.